SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSTimeZoneAgent/CheckNewTimeZoneDataAvailable.md

 so.topic: reference
 ---

+# Bool CheckNewTimeZoneDataAvailable()

 Check to see if new timezone data is available

 **Returns:** Bool